 The road to Chivay and Colca is always a fascinating experience, especially the first hour climbing high to the Reserva Nacional de Aguada Blanca, where it’s usually possible to spot wild groups of wild vicuñas roaming the pampa.
 At the crossroads where the trails split between the Chivay or Cusco routes and the old road to Juliaca and Puno, it’s possible to make out the unusual volcanic ash strata sandwiched into the impressive cliffs on the northwestern horizon.

 Heading north, you’ll soon pass the access track down to the caves of Sumbay (around $7).
-To stay at Sumbay, you’ll have to camp, but if you have a vehicle, it’s easy enough to stop for an hour or so an hour en route, following the signpost (at Km 103 from Arequipa) down a poor track to the village of Sumbay (4532m), about 1.5km away.
+To stay at Sumbay, you’ll have to camp, but if you have a vehicle, it’s easy enough to stop for an hour or so en route, following the signpost (at Km 103 from Arequipa) down a poor track to the village of Sumbay (4532m), about 1.5km away.

 At this point, you’ll need to find the guardian of the cave (often just a tiny shepherd child) who can open the gate for your car to continue another kilometer to a parking area.

-The surrounding countryside is impressive: herds of alpacas roam gracefully around the plain, looking for ichu grass to munch, and vast sculpted rock strata of varying colors mix smoothly together with crudely hewn gullies.
+The surrounding countryside is impressive: herds of alpacas roam gracefully around the plain, looking for ichu grass to munch, and vast sculpted rock strata of varying colors mix smoothly with crudely hewn gullies.

 The main road splits at Viscachani, where a few huts and cafés are left for Chivay and straight on, northeast, for Cusco.
 The Chivay route continues past circular corrals used as breeding stations for vicuñas and alpacas.